PX4/flight_review/app/README.md

 # Encrypted logs
-To be able to handle encrypted logs you need to add/replace the dummy key with your private key in the
+To be able to handle encrypted logs you need to add/replace the dummy key with your private key in the file
   ```bash
    flight_review/app/private_key/private_key.pem
    ```